The Product Rulings system

 45. As a Product Ruling is a type of public ruling, the Ruling must be published and notice of it must be published in the Gazette (section 358-5 of Schedule 1 to the TAA).
 However, if the Commissioner issues a public ruling but fails to publish a notice in the Gazette , an entity to which it applies may nevertheless rely on the ruling and it will bind the Commissioner.7

-46. If the Commissioner withdraws a Product Ruling (see paragraphs 102 to 108 of this Ruling) notice of the withdrawal must also be published in the Gazette (section 358-20 of Schedule 1 to the TAA).
+46. If the Commissioner withdraws a Product Ruling (see paragraphs 102 to 108 of this Ruling) the notice of withdrawal must be published, and notice of it must also be published in the Gazette (section 358-20 of Schedule 1 to the TAA).

 The entities covered by a Product Ruling